 An experienced criminal defense attorney can help you beat the charge and keep your license.

-Should I Get a Lawyer for Reckless Driving?
+Should I Get a Lawyer If I am Charged With Reckless Driving?

 Reckless driving may seem to be a minor traffic infraction.
 However, reckless driving is a severe criminal offense.
 Moreover, if you were recently cited for reckless driving, you may not have the option of paying a fine to make the case go away.
 And even if you do, that may not be the best thing for your future.
 The reckless driving attorney cost will pale in comparison to the fines, penalties, and possible jail time you can face if you are convicted.